 You are also covered for numerous diseases and medical conditions including:

 The applicable legislation is complex and strict time limits apply.
 If you do not comply with the time limits your entitlements may be adversely affected.
 We will provide you with advice that is in your best interests.

 Am I entitled to a lump sum payment?

 If you sustain a permanent disability as a result of a work injury you may be entitled to a lump sum payment.
 Assessing a lump sum payment can be complicated.
 It is usually only paid once, so it is therefore important to seek legal advice about this claim.
 It is also a payment that is not taxed.
-As an example, a 10 percent assessment for permanent impairment equates to a lump sum payment of approximately $30,000.
+Lump sum payments for permanent impairment can run into the hundreds of thousands of dollars.

 Disputing a claim at the Administrative Appeals Tribunal (AAT)

-If you wish to dispute a decision made by Comcare or another compensating authority, you are entitled to do so by lodging a dispute with the AAT.
+We have significant experience advising Commonwealth Employees and their families (when necessary) in appeals to the Administrative Appeals Tribunal (AAT) to dispute decisions made by other compensating authorities.
 This can be a complex process and often involves technical legal points.
 Accordingly, it is important to seek advice from a lawyer who specialises in this area of work.

-We regularly represent Commonwealth employees at the AAT and have been doing so for a long period of time.
+We regularly represent Commonwealth employees at the AAT and have been doing so for more than 20 years.